 I am in the midst of reassessing how I communicate with people to avoid having negative assumptions about people’s responses.
 Imagine you are in line at a grocery store and see the person in front of you being aggressive and rude to the cashier.
 How do you respond?
 I know my initial reaction and response would be to be defensive and prepare myself for a verbal confrontation with the customer.
 But what if the customer just received tragic news.
 These two words make me reassess how I react and communicate with people…“What if?”
 Because you truly never know anyone’s situation, let alone their mental health status.

-So, let’s go back to self-care.
-To truly grip and understand the importance of one’s mental health is fundamental.
+So, let’s go back to self-care and mental health.
+To truly grip and understand the importance of one’s mental wellness is fundamental.
 I believe it is crucial to be aware of where we stand amid our emotions, whether negative or positive.
 To practice knowing when to take a step back and observe and when to intervene and contribute within our communities.
 To be aware of how much emotional baggage we can handle and to know when to let go are additional strategies that are significant to growth while practising self-care.

 It starts with talking about mental health and not hiding in the shadows of it.
 To communicate our realities and feelings to our families, friends, colleagues, classmates and within all of that, build a foundation of openness that enables a safe and well-connected environment.